ToshioCP/Gtk4-tutorial/gfm/sec10.md

 ## Meson and Ninja

-I'll explain the Meson and Ninja build tools.
+I will explain the Meson and Ninja build systems.

 Other possible tools are Make and Autotools.
 They are traditional tools but slower than Ninja.
-So, many developers have switched to Meson and Ninja lately.
+Many developers have recently migrated to Meson and Ninja.
 For example, GTK 4 uses them.

 You need to create `meson.build` file first.